ReDI-School/intro-java/exercises/using_java_stdlib.md

          Play the game but don't be scared, you'll still be able to guess it, it just requires more tentatives, but not many more.
 Be smart, you can for sure make it in less than 32 tentatives!

-### Pick a random value
+### Pick a random number

-Write a method that returns a random integer between two possible values.
+Write a method that returns a random integer between two possible numbers.

 The signature is: